Generalized geography

 In computational complexity theory, generalized geography is a well-known PSPACE-complete problem.

 Introduction

 Geography is a children's game, where players take turns naming cities from anywhere in the world.
 Each city chosen must begin with the same letter that ended the previous city name.
 Repetition is not allowed.
-The game begins with an arbitrary starting city and ends when a player loses because he or she is unable to continue.
+The game begins with an arbitrary starting city and ends when a player loses because they are unable to continue.

 Graph model

 To visualize the game, a directed graph can be constructed whose nodes are each cities of the world.
 An arrow is added from node N_{1} to node N_{2} if and only if the city labeling N_{2} starts with the letter that ending the name of the city labeling node N_{1}.
 In other words, we draw an arrow from one city to another if the first can lead to the second according to the game rules.
 Each alternate edge in the directed graph corresponds to each player (for a two player game).
 The first player unable to extend the path loses.
 An illustration of the game (containing some cities in Michigan) is shown in the figure below.

 In a generalized geography (GG) game, we replace the graph of city names with an arbitrary directed graph.
 The following graph is an example of a generalized geography game.